JMorris1575/Jeopardy/.docs/development_notes/controller.rst

 #.
 Study how the leader notes can be printed and make it happen.
 #.
 Work on a splash screen and it's display at the beginning of the program.
 #.
 Work on Help->About -- perhaps using the splash screen with an OK button.
+#.
+Work on right-clicking to display the secondary text of a DisplayUnit.
+#.
+Work on expanding a DisplayUnit when clicked during a game.
+#.
+Work on simulating a TV camera view by scaling and moving the scene or changing the viewport somehow.